West Virginia State Penitentiary

 A range of unusual stories are associated with the facility.
 For one, Charles Manson once petitioned to be relocated there.
 His hand-written letter remains on display in the execution area.
 Then, on New Year’s Day in 1986, there was a rebellion.
 The governor was called in to negotiate a settlement (the inhabitants got a new cafeteria), but not before three men seen as “snitches” were executed.
 In 1992, three men managed to tunnel out via the greenhouse in the prison yard.

-Over the years, 93 men were executed there for their crimes, mostly by hanging, which were public until 1931, when one man was decapitated by the process.
+Over the years, 93 men were executed there for their crimes.
+The executions were done mostly by hanging, events that were open to the public until 1931, when a man was decapitated by the process.
 From then on, all executions were “by invitation only,” which meant the man’s family, the family of the victim(s), media, clergy, and coroner.
 When West Virginia reinstated capital punishment in 1951, an incarcerated man was commissioned to build the penitentiary’s electric chair, “Old Sparky.”

-Obviously, this place has its fair share of ghost stories.
+This place has its fair share of ghost stories.
 Visitors have reported seeing the “Shadow Man,” a static-y silhouette that roams the grounds, in addition to others.
 Compounding its history, the penitentiary is said to have been built on the leveled grounds of the Adena tribe’s sacred burial site.
-And there’s reason to believe this, since directly across the street from the central administrative tower is the Grave Creek Mound Archaeological Complex, featuring the only mound remaining in the town of Moundsville.
+And there’s reason to believe this, since directly across the street from the central administrative tower is the Grave Creek Mound Archaeological Complex, which is the the largest of the Adena Burial mounds and the only mound remaining in the town of Moundsville.

 Follow us on Twitter to get the latest on the world's hidden wonders.